Long-Range Longitudinal Electric Wave in Vacuum Radiated by Electric Dipole: Part I: Theoretical Derivation

+We take the first order term in (\ref{eqn:app1}), because $r_{\pm}$ is present in the phase part (numerator) of the potential.
+While in (\ref{eqn:app2}) we do not take into account any of the $\frac{d}{r}$ terms, due to the long-range part (denominator) of the potential, which is needed for us.
+Additionally, the following approximation, obtained by using (\ref{eqn:app1}), will be useful for us later

 Let us assume that at the initial time $t_r=0$ the upper charge has positive charge $q_0$, while the lower charge has negative charge $-q_0$.
-The value of these charges changes according to cosine function for later times $t_r>0$ as
+Similar to~\cite{DavidGriffiths} (Chapter 11), the value of these charges changes according to cosine function for later times $t_r>0$ as

 Let us find the scalar potentials due to the upper charge ( $V_+(\mathbf{r},t)$) and due to the lower charge ($V_-(\mathbf{r},t)$) at point $\mathbf{r}$ and at time $t$.
 According to (\ref{eqn:potentials1}) we will have